 The village of Hermance dates back to the 13th-century and has some well-preserved exemplary architecture.
 You will get to see some ancient houses all covered in colorful flowers and ivy plants.
 The two major points of interest in Hermance are the magnificent church featuring some remarkable stained-glass windows and a cemetery.
 The cemetery was adorned with gorgeous flower beds and beautiful sculptures.

 A medieval watchtower overlooked the village of Hermance, not sure if it was open to the public.
 There are a lot of small vineyards close to the Hermance Village and we found some in the backyard of the houses in the village too, overflowing with huge bunches of black grapes.
 After wandering through the alleys of the village exploring the tranquil surrounding we walked down a street from the village which leads to the shores of the Lake Geneva.
-The lakeside promenade is perfect picnic spot if you are visiting with kids.
+The lakeside promenade is a perfect picnic spot if you are visiting with kids.
 To reach this village, take the bus number ‘E’ from Rive in Geneva which about half an hour.

 Have you been to Geneve or any of these amazing places around Geneva?
 Do share with us in comments.